Circular Functions

 norm (string, optional) – The normalisation of Zernike modes.
 Can be

-.rot (float) – Rotates the zernike modes by rot radians around their centre.
+"noll","p2v"(peak to valley), or"rms". default is"noll".rot (float) – Rotates the zernike modes by rot radians around their centre.
 Defaults to 0.

 - Returns: